 - My next mission: Become Brazilian in 3 months!
 (Very similar post)

 - Finding the right accommodation for immersion in a culture (Very similar post)

-- First impressions of Thailand (RANDOM - Very similar post)
+- Language, culture and context are intertwined (RANDOM - Very similar post)